 On april seventeenth twenty thirty three, easter sunday, in the middle of the australian desert, a giant hole in the ground was discovered through satellite imaging.
 Some believed it was the result of a nuclear test in the pacific ocean that had happened some days before, others thought it was a consequence of the increasing use of particle accelerators, others still thought it was the result of pollution or other man made weather changes, plus many other sane or insane theories were advanced to explain it, but the questions of how and why soon disappeared from most people’s minds once the answer to the most important question was discovered, What is it.
 At first it was believed to be a normal sinkhole, though there had been no tremors detected, perhaps because of the giant size of the island and the remote location of the hole, so far from any of the major population centers.
 When the scientists dispatched to investigate the hole arrived, however, they found that it was no regular sinkhole.
 The hole was not vertical, but diagonal, a walkable pathway into the deep, the first ever of its kind.
-The discovery was significant enough that the whole expedition was documented, streamed live online, and the most exciting bits being broadcast on the nightly news.
+The discovery was significant enough that the whole expedition was documented, streamed live online, and the most exciting bits broadcast on the nightly news.

 The exploration did not make for particularly entertaining television, it was simply a tunnel underground, and nothing out of the ordinary in it was found, just rock and dirt.
 The real shock, and what then became the major news item in the whole world, displacing wars and famines and epidemics and elections and corruption scandals and budget cuts, was what they found at the end.
-After three days of walking through the tunnel, with only a few hours of rest in between, the investigators found a cave so vast that even the powerful lights the investigators had brought with them could not reach the end of it, but every inch the light could illuminate was full of people, bodies upon bodies upon bodies, all naked, a giant mass of moving limbs and heads and hands and feet.
-And although the discovery happened in a thoroughly secular and irreligious age, all the religious imagery of centuries long gone was at once recalled and brought back to popular imagination, so that on every news show across the world, the breaking news was the same, Hell On Earth, although it would have been more accurate to say in or under the earth, but that would not make for as good of a headline or soundbite.
+After three days of walking through the tunnel, with only a few hours of rest in between, the investigators found a cave so vast that even the powerful lights they had brought with them could not reach the end of it, but every inch the light could illuminate was full of people, bodies upon bodies upon bodies, all naked, a giant mass of moving limbs and heads and hands and feet.
+And although the discovery happened in a thoroughly secular and irreligious age, all the religious imagery of centuries long gone was at once recalled and brought back to the popular imagination, so that on every television channel the breaking news was the same, Hell On Earth, although it would have been more accurate to say in or under the earth, but that would not make for as good of a headline or soundbite.

 Of course, there were naysayers and skeptics, as there always are even when presented with incontrovertible evidence, but to most everyone who saw the footage, the special combination of misery, perversion, ugliness, vileness and degeneration, and perhaps especially the sheer quantity of the people found there, certainly a not insignificant part of the world population since the world began, left no doubt to most.
 If there was a hell, this was it.
-And, let us note in passing, simply to highlight how compelling the footage was, that this was without being able to breathe the foul and fetid odours that filled the air of the cave, which, despite the great advancements in technology, could still not be captured as the gruesome and disgusting images could through a camera, or the screams of horror and suffering and insanity could through a microphone.
+And, let us note in passing, simply to highlight how compelling the footage was, that this was without being able to breathe the foul and fetid odours that filled the air of the cave, which, despite the great advancements in technology, could not yet be captured as the gruesome and disgusting images could through a camera, or the screams of horror and suffering and insanity could through a microphone.
 But sight and sound alone were sufficient to convince the masses, although, to be quite fair and present the other side of the argument, they are easily convinced of whatever we tell them to be the case, sight and sound might not even be needed at all.

-Also unable to be captured by camera and microphone was the extreme heat that was found in the cave, and that the investigators reported as increasing the more they descended through the tunnel.
+Also unable to be captured by camera and microphone was the extreme heat of the cave, and that the investigators reported as increasing the more they descended through the tunnel.
 This provided no great surprise at first, since it was known, or at least assumed, that the core of the earth was molten lava.
 Yet in hell there was no fire at all, as popularly imagined, or at least none that could be seen, though it could certainly be felt, as the sweat on the investigators’ faces, once they neared and entered the cave, testified to.
-This, at least, was broadcast on the news, so that the spectators at home could get at least a feel for it, unlike the stink, of which they remained totally ignorant of, except for the ones with more powerful imaginations and speculative minds.
+This, at least, was broadcast on the news, so that the spectators at home could get at least a feel for it, unlike the stink, of which they remained totally ignorant, except for the ones with more powerful imaginations and speculative minds.

 Surprising to some but not to others, and a confirmation to materialists of all sorts and puzzling to devout people everywhere, was the fact that no devil or demon was found in hell at all, or if they were, they were indistinguishable from the people.
 No horns and hoofs were found, just round heads and feet.
 The torments of hell were real enough, as everyone could see, but the people seemed to inflict them on each other without the need of any external, supernatural or preternatural help.
 Those who subscribed to a more mild and purely spiritual, instead of physical, version of hell, like those places described, for example, by the hellenes and the hebrews, hades or sheol, were also surprised.
 Hell was, in a word, torment, although of course the fact that this hell of torment had been found did not disprove those other theories, they could still exist somewhere.
 Disappointed were the ones who believed in reincarnation, a not so insignificant number of people, though to be fair, the ones found in hell were very much incarnate and they were, in a sense, back on earth, just not in the way the reincarnationists imagined.

 What was clear, given the vast number of people found there, the first estimates said at least a hundred million, but likely many more, was that a large part of the human species was now to be found in that hell of torment, a very grim prospect, we agree.
-Of small consolation was the fact that there were no babies or even toddlers, but there were children, at least as young as four or five.
+Of small consolation was the fact that there were no babies or even toddlers, but there were children, at least as young as six or seven.
 The world learned this fact right away because the children were the first to notice the investigators, running over the mass of bodies to reach them, utterly mesmerized not so much by them but by their gadgets and clothes.
 And this, these naked and miserable children running towards their earthly saviors, captured so movingly by the cameras, was how the news, which were so bewildering and hard to categorize at first, quickly came to be understood within a frame so familiar to everyone of conscience, a humanitarian crisis.
 These were humans, after all, and even if they were in hell, was giving them a way out not the right thing to do.
 Of course it was, most everyone agreed.

 This was at least the secular conclusion, though on the religious side the conviction was if anything even more pronounced.
 The church existed for one purpose alone, to lead people to salvation, and what, after all, did this consist in, if not saving people from hell.
-Save for a few traditionalist curmudgeons, quickly excommunicated, all the churches agreed, in a special ecumenical council organized for the purpose in haste, that this was not just the right thing to do, but the christian one.
+With the exception of a few traditionalist curmudgeons, quickly excommunicated, all the churches agreed, in a special ecumenical council organized for the purpose in haste, that this was not just the right thing to do, but the christian one.
 In short, where Jesus had failed, the church would pick up the slack, and was that not what it had been doing all these years, except now it would do it more literally.
-Perhaps because the traditionalist curmudgeons were excommunicated, or otherwise not invited, no one made the pertinent observation that, if so many people were found in hell, and they could not all be heathens or apostates, it was because the church had failed at least as much as Jesus, and if that was the case, perhaps caution and humility was advised.
-But since the observation was not made, and perhaps even if it had, the course of action was unanimously agreed to.
+Perhaps because the traditionalist curmudgeons were excommunicated, or otherwise not invited, no one made the pertinent observation that, if so many people were found in hell, and they could not all be heathens or apostates, it was because the church had failed at least as much as Jesus, and if that was the case, perhaps caution and humility were advised.
+But since the observation was not made, and perhaps even if it had, the course of action was quickly and unanimously agreed to.
 Thus, within the first couple of weeks after the discovery, the perimeter around the entrance to hell had already been extended three times to accommodate the mass of people that kept coming out, encouraged to do so by religious missionaries and activists and social workers and charitable organizations of all types.

 Of course, there were voices of dissent from the start.
 First of all, and regardless of what one thought of those that had been damned to hell, whether it was fair or unfair for them to reside there or not, that was very much a secondary question.
 The fact was, and this from a purely arithmetical perspective, the population of hell was immense.
 The initial estimation, which had been already massive, had in fact been way off the mark.
 The true number was in the billions.
 As the days passed, and the perimeters around the hole were secured and then moved back and then secured again and then moved back again, as people poured out from it by the millions and camped all around it, the real extent of the problem was understood.
 Given this, was it not unsustainable to bring all these people to the surface, the surface of an earth already exhausted of resources and overpopulated.
 To this pertinent question, the answer was that, as the critics well knew but due to ingrained prejudices had failed to mention or even take into account, there was a fertility crisis on earth.
 The population of the world, though large, was going down at a rapid rate, and thus the addition of the denizens of hell would not only be fair, in a general sense, but, speaking from a purely utilitarian standpoint, a benefit to the economies of the world, so deprived of labor, and especially to the social security systems, which were crumbling under the pressure of a demographic imbalance never once seen.
 Once this was pointed out, the few dissidents that spoke on the television and the newspapers, were converted to the other side, though for good measure, them being conservatives after all, they still proposed a more careful approach, a steady and controlled scheme, as opposed to the wide open arms approach of their more liberal counterparts, after all, it would benefit no one, not even the poor citizens of hell, if this was not done carefully and instead they were merely thrown out to fend for themselves in a world they did not understand, need we remind everyone that most of these people lived in a world very different from ours when they were alive on the earth and had been living in a very different world still while in hell, and frankly, the conservatives said with self styled righteous indignation, it was a travesty how much their opponents cared so little for the well being of these people, to think only of bringing them here without securing adequate measures for their successful integration.
 Political showmanship aside, every statesman and commentor agreed with the basic plan.